instructlab/instructlab/src/instructlab/train/lora_mlx/README.md

 ```

 To upload a fused model, supply the `--upload-name` and `--hf-path` arguments
 to `fuse.py`.
-The latter is the repo name of the original model, which is
+The latter is the repository name of the original model, which is
 useful for the sake of attribution and model versioning.

 For example, to fuse and upload a model derived from Mistral-7B-v0.1, run: